gallegi/T4E_Sartorius_Cell_InstanceSegmentation/README.md

 ![Ensemble](/materials/EnsembleFlow2.jpg "Ensembling technique")

 # 3. How to run the code
 We have tried many different models such as PointRend, MaskRCNN Swin Transformer, CellPose, GCNet, etc. However the final solution is the ensembling prediction of 2 MaskRCNN ResNeSt200 model, followed by a 2nd-level catboost post-processing model.
-Thus, to keep everything simple, we only provide the training and inference code of MaskRCNN ResNeSt200 and the 2nd-level catboost model.
+Thus, to keep everything simple, we only provide the training, evaluation and inference code of MaskRCNN ResNeSt200 and the 2nd-level catboost model.

+For a quick demo on colab: https://colab.research.google.com/drive/1X2gI5jW5CrjY_gH3Cp5-oTG9c8pY47Tt?usp=sharing

 ## 3.1.
 Install dependecies
 ````
     bash install_libs.sh